cloudfoundry/docs-bosh/deploy_microbosh_to_vcloud.html.md

 to view a list of publicly available BOSH stemcells.
 The list displays the most recent build numbers of BOSH stemcells, organized by operating system, target IaaS, and hypervisor.

-1. Select a BOSH stemcell for vCloud and click the build number to download.
+1. Choose a BOSH stemcell for vCloud and click the build number to download.

 ## <a id="deploy-stemcell"></a> Deploy a Stemcell ###